Disease Detection from Mouth Signals

 In addition to worrying about that, however, you should also consider some warning signs your mouth can send to indicate other health problems.
 Do you know what they are?

-If the pain occurs in the upper part of your mouth, however, it might indicate a sinus infection.
+However, if the pain occurs in the upper part of your mouth, it might indicate a sinus infection.
 These occur when the natural cavities that surround your nasal passages become inflamed and cause pain that usually affects your jaw, teeth, and head.

 Most often, this kind of pain is due to muscle tension from clenching your teeth at night.